pentagonxyz/waymont-vaults-global-recovery-script/README.md

 ```
 npm run execute-recovery http://localhost:8545 0xYOURVAULTSAFECONTRACTADDRESSHERE YOURVAULTSUBKEYINDEX 0xFUNDEDPRIVATEKEYFORGAS "type your mnemonic phrase here"
 ```

-- Replace `http://localhost:8545` with your Web3 provider's JSON-RPC API endpoint URL--for example: `https://mainnet.infura.io/v3/YOUR-API-KEY`.
-- Replace `0xYOURVAULTSAFECONTRACTADDRESSHERE` with your Waymont vault (`Safe` smart contract) address.
-- Replace `YOURVAULTSUBKEYINDEX` with the vault subkey index integer you found on Etherscan in step 8B.
-- Replace `0xFUNDEDPRIVATEKEYFORGAS` with an Ethereum account's private key with enough Ethereum for the gas costs necessary to send the transactions you would like to send.
-- Replace `type your mnemonic phrase here` with your mnemonic seed phrase.

 In the event of failure, the execution script will also tell you how long you have left to wait.